 The High Water Mark Initiative is a national program for communities who want to raise flood risk awareness and conduct mitigation actions to protect the public from future flood events.
 The audience for this page includes local officials, emergency management personnel, community leaders as well as FEMA Regions, Federal, state, and local entities who are interested in raising flood risk awareness and committing to long-term actions to raise resilience in communities around the United States.

-FEMA and seven other federal agencies developed the “Know Your Line: Be Flood Aware” initiative to improve the public’s awareness of flood risk and encourage them to take action to reduce it.
+FEMA and other federal agencies developed the “Know Your Line: Be Flood Aware” initiative to improve the public’s awareness of flood risk and encourage them to take mitigation action to reduce it.
 The initiative helps communities showcase their local flooding history and motivate their residents to take action by posting high water mark signs in prominent places to show how high flood waters have risen in the past.

 Participating Federal Agencies

 FEMA interviewed 68 stakeholders after pilot projects were completed.
 After an analysis of best practices and lessons learned, FEMA determined the value of the initiative is as follows: